-I had sat in Joe DiMaggio’s human warmth!
+I sat in Joe DiMaggio’s human warmth!
 Not a lot of people ever did that, I thought.
-Marilyn, maybe, and maybe Lou Gehrig if they switched seats in the dugout.
+Marilyn, maybe.
+Maybe Lou Gehrig if they switched seats in the dugout.
 But I thought of my experience as highly unusual and slightly intimate.
-“Maybe you even picked up some of his epithelials,” said a friend when I told her the story today, just before she rolled her eyes.
+“Maybe you even picked up some of his epithelials,” said a friend when I told her the story, just before she rolled her eyes.

 I’m willing to concede that the experience is a little weird, but I’d like to think I was more respectful of the big guy than if I had interrupted his repose to shake his hand or ask for an autograph or remind him how a nation turned its lonely eyes to him.
 He never even knew I was there.
 But I had shared something very personal with him.